-Examining my diverse interests and fields of study, revealed several over-arching themes: health & wellness, creativity, music and dance, education, parenting, self-development, and the mind-body-spirit connection.
+Examining my diverse interests and fields of study, I revealed several overarching themes: health & wellness, creativity, music and dance, education, parenting, self development, and the mind-body-spirit connection.

 Whether working in different areas or writing about a variety of topics, my goal has always been the same—to offer encouragement, insight, and information about everything I’ve learned and/or experienced.